MicrosoftDocs/sql-docs/docs/advanced-analytics/r/use-revoscaler-to-manage-r-packages.md

 "C:/Program Files/Microsoft SQL Server/MSSQL14.MSSQLSERVER/R_SERVICES/library/RevoScaleR"

 > [!TIP]
-> If you have enabled the option to see SQL console output, you might also get a lot of status messages from the function that precedes the `print` statement.
+> If you have enabled the option to see SQL console output, you might get status messages from the function that precedes the `print` statement.
 After you have finished testing your code, set `consoleOutput` to FALSE in the compute context constructor to eliminate messages.

 ### Get locations for multiple packages